 There have been some frank responses to my concern voiced above -:

 “I understand where you are coming from.
-I think I know what **** are doing nationally and with local partners, I appreciate the **** role but I am not sure where **** fit in – the appeal page seems more targeted at politics than science or action.
+I think I know what **** are doing nationally and with local partners, I appreciate the **** role have, but I am not sure where **** fit in – the appeal page seems more targeted at politics than science or action.
 There is plenty of room for suspicious people to avoid collaboration – we need confident and open attention to this issue from people whose first inclination is to trust people.”